rawhite22/hockey_stat_scripts/README.md

 'matchups' - returns matchup ratings for the current days games

-'weeklyReport' - returns information about each teams current week
+'weeklyReport months=1,2 dates=29,30,31,1,2,3,4' - returns information about each teams schedule based of the dates and months